 RHI gives homeowners the opportunity to receive quarterly payments for up to seven years.
 The payments will be based on the amount of renewable heat produced by their heating system.

-Domestic Renewable Heat Incentive
+What Is The Domestic Renewable Heat Incentive (RHI)?

 RHI is broken into the domestic renewable heat incentive and the non-domestic renewable heat incentive.
 Each scheme has its own joining requirements, rules and tariffs.

 You may only apply to one of the schemes, so we recommend reading through Ofgem’s factsheet to see which you are eligible for.
 However, here is a brief overview of the eligibility requirements.

 Besides the installation of a renewable energy source, there are some other application requirements such as an Energy Performance Certificate (EPC) and a Microgeneration Certification Scheme (MCS) number.
 Working with a registered air source heat pump installer, such as Work Work, helps to ensure you meet these requirements.

 - Private landlord

-- Registered provider of Social Housing
+- Registered provider of social housing

-you can apply for RHI.
-Don’t forget about the other joining requirements, though.
+Don’t forget about the other joining requirements, though!

 A number of factors determine your payments, such as current tariffs, metering and your heating needs.
 You can check for a more precise number, on the government’s renewable heat calculator.